-- Glassdoor.
-This site offers an “inside look” at jobs and companies in the form of information supplied about employers by employees. such as salaries.
-Anonymous reviews rank companies on their benefits and culture.
+- Career review sites.
+Websites such as Glassdoor and CareerBliss give you an “inside look” at jobs and companies in the form of information supplied about employers by employees, such as salaries and job postings.
+Anonymous reviews rate companies on benefits and culture.
 While it gives a good sense of an organization, reviews should be taken with a grain of salt.

 The more you know about prospective employers the more prepared you will be to identify positions most likely to fit with your skills and personality.
 Use your insights to ensure you stand out in person.
 Your genuine interest and knowledge reflect the kind of work you’ll do for their company, and, odds are, bring a successful end to your job search.